 I've been thinking a lot about the topic of frugality lately, and just read a good writeup on it at The Simple Dollar (via Get Rich Slowly).
 I also like the Wikipedia entry for frugality, which is as follows:

-"Frugality (also known as thrift or thriftiness), often confused with cheapness or miserliness, is a traditional value, life style, or belief system, in which individuals practice both restraint in the acquiring of and resourceful use of economic goods and services in order to achieve lasting and more fulfilling goals.
+To me, being frugal is about prioritizing my (limited) resources to focus on things that are most important to me, and bring me true happiness.
+It isn't about deprivation, neglecting wants, or being stingy for the sake of accumulating money above all else.
+It is about maximizing the returns on my hard earned money so that I get the most value (taking into consideration quality and price) in accordance with my priorities."Frugality (also known as thrift or thriftiness), often confused with cheapness or miserliness, is a traditional value, life style, or belief system, in which individuals practice both restraint in the acquiring of and resourceful use of economic goods and services in order to achieve lasting and more fulfilling goals.
 In a money-based economy, frugality emphasizes economical use of money in meeting long term personal, familial, and communal desires.

 Might also mean economical or avoiding waste."